 Studies also show that 55% of Americans admitted to bringing unwanted presents out of hiding years after receiving them to avoid hurting the gift giver’s feelings and convince themselves that they appreciate the item.

-So, whether they are well-intentioned presents from family or a result of a spur-of-the-moment shopping, know that there are things you can do to compensate for it rather than sulk or let it sit and wither in the back of your closet.
+So, whether they are well-intentioned presents from family or a result of spur-of-the-moment shopping, know there are things you can do to compensate for it rather than sulk or let it sit and wither in the back of your closet.

 Doing the obvious

-Keep the original or a copy of the receipt, tags, and any other parts that come with the item.
+Keep the original or a copy of the receipt, tags, and any other parts with the item.
 As much as possible, bring it in its original packing as well.
 If you return the item due to malfunction or defect, emphasize it later with customer service.
-Otherwise, ensure that the product is in an excellent state before returning it.
+Otherwise, ensure the product is in an excellent state before returning it.
 Doing so will make the process smoother and avoid the risks of it being discarded.

 Gift it back

 For example, make sure you are regifting it outside your social circle.
-You wouldn’t want to upset your giver and your receiver and have a year of awkward encounters.
+You wouldn’t want to upset your giver and receiver and have a year of awkward encounters.
 Moreover, universal or generic products are better than specific ones since they have more chances to fit any recipient’s taste and preference.
 This includes bottles of wine, gourmet food, kitchenware, and gift certificates.

 Sell it